palewire/californiacivicdata.org/_posts/2016-02-12-django-postgres-copy-0-0-7.markdown

 Today we released a new version of [django-postgres-copy](http://django-postgres-copy.californiacivicdata.org/en/latest/), our open-source software library that allows users of the Django web framework to more quickly load comma-delimited data into PostgreSQL databases.

-It includes a series of bug fixes and features from members of user base, who are not participating in [our core project](/about/) but share our need for better tools to bulk load big data files.
+It includes a series of bug fixes and features from members of our user base, who are not participating in [our core project](/about/) but share our need for better tools to bulk load big data files.